MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 `byConnection` - Specifies a remote semantic model in the Power BI service by using a connection string.
 When a `byConnection` reference is used, Power BI Desktop doesn't open the semantic model in edit mode.

-When using a `byConnection` reference, the following properties must be specified:
+Using a `byConnection` reference, the following properties must be specified:

 |Property |Description  |
 |---------|---------|